À PROPOS (EN)

 Founded in 2012 by Vincent Gazaigne, Talweg is an independent audiovisual production company which specializes in documentaries on social, historical, cultural themes and investigation.

 Our priority is our relationship with authors and directors, in a community of interests and desires.
-Together, we want to create and accompany new films through ever-changing modes of writing and broadcasting.

 Vincent Gazaigne, Managing director and Producer